Haardispro/haard_phase2/custom/Hardware_Security/Red Devil.md

 Differential Manchester
 ```

 I found out which type of encoding it was by trial and error.
-I could not find deduce which type of encoding it could be using the waveform or the sample size.
+I could not deduce which type of encoding it could be using the waveform or the sample size.

 I switched to the analysis tab and tried decoding using the schemes mentioned above.